shidhincr/prabeesh.github.io/source/_posts/2015-04-06-self-contained-pyspark-apllication.markdown

 ```
 this will give python interactive shell for spark.
 Enjoy  Spark in Python also

 For starting interactive shell fine for us.
 In production level we should need stand alone application.
 One the [previous](/blog/2014/04/01/a-standalone-spark-application-in-scala/) posts is talking about stand alone Spark application in Scala.
 Here we can check how to we can write stand alone Python application or with reference to  [Spark official](https://spark.apache.org/docs/latest/quick-start.html#self-contained-applications) site we can call it as self contained PySpark application.
 For you should build spark using sbt assembly to build Spark [refer](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/).
-Actually it is simple just add PySpark classes in the system python path as follows
+Actually it is simple just add PySpark lib path in the system python path as follows
 ```
 cd ~
 vi .bashrc
 ```
-the add
+then add
 ```
+export SPARK_HOME=<pathto your Spark home>
 export PYTHONPATH=$SPARK_HOME/python/:$PYTHONPATH
 ```
 don't forget to export the SPARK_HOME, then as usual restart bash